raiden-network/spec/pathfinding_service.rst

 The signature is created by using ``ecdsa_recoverable`` on the fields in the order given above and stored in the ``signature`` field.

+When to send PFSFeeUpdates
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+The fees depend on the total channel capacity across both participants, so whenever that changes, a PFSFeeUpdate should be sent.
+The capacity changes when participants deposit to or withdraw from a channel.
+For both of these actions, there is a time of uncertainty between the initiation and the confirmation of the action.
+The updates should assume the lower capacity during time, since it is the safe thing to do and it matches the node's internal state.

+Deposit
+"""""""
+With this pessimistic approach, the update must be sent when the blockchain confirms the deposit (``ContractReceiveChannelDeposit``).

+Withdraw
+""""""""
+The update will be sent when the withdraw is successfully initiated (``SendWithdrawRequest`` and ``ReceiveWithdrawRequest``).
+If the withdraw succeeds on-chain, this fee remains correct.
+In the unlikely case that the withdraw never reaches the blockchain, we have to revert back to the old fee schedule by sending a new fee update on the ``SendWithdrawExpired``/``ReceiveWithdrawExpired`` state change.

 Routing feedback
 ================